nkh/ftl/config/ftl/man/ftl.md

                 *finfo* can also be used in the default shell

+        "${selection[@]}" and "$n" (the current entry) can also be used in commands.

+Running commands in a separate shell pane in the *ftl* session

         *fsh* command [command args]

-        Run you commands in a separate shell pane in the *ftl* session, eg: when commands that take time to complete.
+	Can be used when commands that take a long time to complete.

         The shell pane is closed if the command exit code is 0.

+Running commands in the current window

+        You can split windows with tmux commands or you can use _full_ and _split_ which give you access to _finfo_.

+                *full*  command [command args]

+                *split* command [command args]

+Command aliases

+        *ftl* checks for aliases in the _cmd_aliases_ array defined in _ftlrc_.

+                declare -A cmd_aliases=([csx]="split finfo | xargs -0" [cfx]="full finfo | xargs -0")

+Examples
                                                        run command in:

         «:» command                                    default shell

         «:» fsh command                                own shell

         «:» finfo | xargs -0 command                   default shell, one command for all selection

         «:» finfo | xargs -0 -n1 command               default shell, one command per selection

         «:» fsh finfo | xargs -0 command               own shell, one command for all selection

         «:» fsh finfo | xargs -0 -n1 command           own shell, one command per selection

         «:» finfo | xargs -0 -n1 fsh command           one shell per selection

+        «:» split finfo | xargs -0 echo ; read -sn1    split window

+        «:» csx echo ; read -sn1                       split window, using an alias

+        «:» full finfo | xargs -0 echo ; read -sn1     full screen

 # FILES